itenfay/DYFSwiftKeychain/README.md

 `DYFSwiftKeychain` supports to be used in Objective-C apps.

+## Demo

+`DYFSwiftKeychain` is learned how to use under this [Demo](https://github.com/dgynfi/DYFStore/blob/master/DYFStore/DYFStoreKeychainPersistence.swift).

 ## Feedback is welcome

 If you notice any issue, got stuck or just want to chat feel free to create an issue.
 I will be happy to help you.